 - Objective the objective outlines the goals for the strategy and describes the targeted audience for those goals.
-These targets can be industry representatives, residents, or commuters. - Opportunity Lead each goal requires a champion to coordinate implementation.
+These targets can be industry representatives, residents, or commuters. - Opportunity Lead many of these goals are collaborative in nature, it is crucial to engage leaders and partners and each goal requires a champion to coordinate implementation.
 The champion evaluates the progress in achieving the goal over time and coordinates the implementation process with partners.
-In all cases an opportunity lead must be confirmed and would require coordination to transfer stewardship of that portion of the strategy. - Collaborative Partners these partners assist the opportunity leaders by sharing implementation assignments, daily operations and tasks, and they spread the responsibility and stewardship. - Situation Assessment these assessments provide the current state of conditions within the Corridor for the import, export, and growth focus areas.
+In all cases an opportunity lead must be confirmed and would require coordination to transfer stewardship of that portion of the strategy.

-- Metrics the metrics are performance measures to track progress toward achieving the objective. - Milestones these are thresholds or benchmarks demonstrating major progress over the course of the project implementation. - Action Plan Narrative necessary steps for successful implementation of each growth strategy goal. - Barriers to success the initial perceived barriers to successfully implementing the goals of the growth strategy and achieving results.
+- Collaborative Partners these partners assist the opportunity leaders by sharing implementation assignments, daily operations and tasks, and they spread the responsibility and stewardship. - Situation Assessment these assessments provide the current state of conditions within the Corridor for the import, export, and growth focus areas. - Metrics the metrics are performance measures to track progress toward achieving the objective. - Milestones these are thresholds or benchmarks demonstrating major progress over the course of the project implementation. - Action Plan Narrative necessary steps for successful implementation of each growth strategy goal. - Barriers to success the initial perceived barriers to successfully implementing the goals of the growth strategy and achieving results.
 These should be updated over the course of time in implementing the growth strategy operations as these barriers may change.

+GROW:

-Grow:Strengthen within the Corridor
+Strengthen within the Corridor